Other People's Cairns, Page 4

 This is the picture that suckered me in.

-We have had the year from hell because at the age of 6 months and six days Nelson had a ruptured disc which damaged his spinal cord and paralysed him in all four legs.
+We have had the year from hell because at the age of 6 months and six days Nelson had a ruptured disc which damaged his spinal cord and paralyzed him in all four legs.
 He, however, wasn't bright enough to know that this was a potential death sentence and was back on his paws within a week, albeit a bit wobbly, and now is so fast that I can't keep up.

 Oh, and he learnt to swim as well, with the help of cheese cubes and a squeaky ball.
 Absolutely ball obsessed.